dsgibbons/shap/README.md

 ## Installation

 This fork is not yet available on PyPI or conda.
-Our current goal is to merge the changes from this repository back into [slundberg/shap](https://github.com/slundberg/shap).
+Our goal is to merge the changes from this fork back into [slundberg/shap](https://github.com/slundberg/shap).
 If you would like to use this fork, the currently supported installation method is:

 ```pip install git+https://github.com/dsgibbons/shap.git```